-Ronald A. Frost, 53, joined the Company in 1991 and currently serves as the Company's Chief Operating Officer.
-Prior to his appointment as Chief Operating Officer effective January 1, 2014, Mr. Frost worked for the Company in multiple positions, including as a Quality Engineer, a Manufacturing Engineer, Custom Kits Manager, Customer Service Manager, Production Planning and Warehouse Manager, General Manager of the Company's Richmond, Virginia operations and Vice President of Technology Transfer.
-At the time of his appointment as Chief Operating Officer, Mr. Frost was serving as the Company's Vice President of Materials and Operations, a position he held from December, 2007 through December 31, 2013.
-Mr. Frost earned an Associate degree in Applied Science from Weber State University in 1991.
+Ronald A. Frost, 54, joined the Company in 1991 and has served as the Company's Chief Operating Officer since January 1, 2014.
+Prior to his appointment as Chief Operating Officer, Mr. Frost served as the Company's Vice President of Materials and Operations from December 2007 until December 31, 2013.
+He also worked for the Company in other positions, including as a Quality Engineer, a Manufacturing Engineer, Custom Kits Manager, Customer Service Manager, Production Planning and Warehouse Manager, General Manager of the Company's Richmond, Virginia operations and Vice President of Technology Transfer.
+Mr. Frost earned an associate degree in applied science from Weber State University in 1991.